πŸ›ž Trail Mod Guide

 • Push and spread components

-Get the 48" all-cast version.
+Get the 48" all-cast Hi-Lift jack.
 The 36" doesn't clear the height on lifted Jeeps and the all-cast construction is more durable than the painted version for long-term use.

 MAXTRAX Recovery Boards